Faculty/Staff Language Improvement

 Faculty Development Opportunity Abroad

-Unfortunately the International Center is no longer accepting applications for the South Africa development program.
-Please revisit this website for future international development opportunities.
+We are no longer accepting applications for this program.
+Please check back for future international development opportunities.

 Additional International Faculty Development Opportunities

-Full-time, benefits-based USD staff members have the opportunity to serve as an Experiential Learning Professional as part of the Second Year Experience Abroad (SYE Abroad) Program.
-This program is a feature component of the second year initiative on campus and is an opportunity for staff members to work with small groups of students both on campus and abroad.
-Staff members work with freshmen students for approximately one year before traveling abroad with the students during Intersession of their sophomore year.
+Full-time, benefits-based USD employees have the opportunity to serve as an Experiential Learning Professional as part of the Second Year Experience Abroad (SYE Abroad) Program.
+This program is a feature component of the second year initiative on campus and is an opportunity for employees to work with small groups of students both on campus and abroad.
+Experiential Learning Professionals work with freshmen students for approximately one year before traveling abroad with the students during Intersession of their sophomore year.

-Information about the role of Experiential Learning Professionals on the SYE Abroad Program and a sample calendar can be accessed through the links below:
+Information about the role of Experiential Learning Professionals on the SYE Abroad Program and a sample calendar can be accessed through the links below.
+It is recommended that you familiarize yourself with the role and expectations prior to submitting an application: